 * in print in 1937

 Bindings are in blue cloth, with gold typography and printing.
-The design on the spine mimics that on the jacket spine.
-The Macmillan colophon also mimics that on the jacket, but is debossed on the front cover.
+The design of the spine mimics that on the jacket spine.
+The Macmillan colophon also mimics that on the jacket but is debossed on the front cover.

 The title page with a facing illustration.
 The title page is outlined in blue, and the date is included under the publisher’s imprint.

 An extensive list of publication dates and editions is included on the copyright page.
-Story of a Red Deer was first published by Macmillan in 1897, reprinted 8 times through 1904, then included in the Illustrated Pocket Classics for the Young.
-In that sub-series, or the Illustrated Pocket Classics, the title was reprinted six more times (this printing being the sixth, in 1919).
+The Story of a Red Deer was first published by Macmillan in 1897, reprinted 8 times through 1904, then included in the Illustrated Pocket Classics for the Young.
+In that sub-series or the Illustrated Pocket Classics, the title was reprinted six more times (this printing is the sixth, in 1919).

 The dedication continues: